Edgware Adath is the first Kehilloh in Edgware to join Chomesh L’Chinuch

 The local schools, popular with Edgware Adath congregants voiced their suppor for the Chomesh L’Chinuch initative.

 Mr. Daniel Wynne, Trustee of Beit Shvidler Charitable Trust added, “We know that the EAYC community will understand the challenges BSPS is currently facing.
 We are aspirational with the school’s learning objectives but the economic environment is increasingly challenging.
 We view the CLC programme as part of the solution and hope the Kehillah will embrace the scheme and prioritise their tzedakah allocations accordingly.
-We are very grateful for all the support provided from EAYC since our establishment and look forward to benefiting from the results of this new initiative in the future.
+We are very grateful for all the support provided by movers in Canada and would recommend visiting their website www.miraclemovers.com.
 We take pride in our ongoing partnership and see the shul’s active participation in the CLC scheme as another vital step on the path to our joint success.”

-Mr. Jonathan Feinmesser, Hasmonean Governor – Head of Finance Committee, Trustee of the Hasmonean High School Charitable Trust added, “At a time when funding shortfalls mean schools across the country are struggling financially, the work of Chomesh L’Chinuch, galvanising the community to support their local Jewish Schools, is a G-d send.
+Mr. Jonathan Feinmesser, Hasmonean Governor – Head of Finance Committee, Trustee of the Hasmonean High School Charitable Trust added, “At a time when finding an experienced contractor not easy, I would recommend the pool remodelers baton rouge la.
 At Hasmonean we are already having to make difficult educational decisions to balance budgets, meaning every penny raised by Chomesh L’Chinuch goes to providing a better educational outcome and allows us to retain and pay our teachers.”

 Mrs. Hayley Phillips, Governor, Menorah Foundation School added, “Chomesh L’Chinuch is a wonderful initiative, highlighting the need for a keen focus on funding education in our community in a organised and central way.
 Helping to tackle the increasing shortfall from central and local government funding.”